Ephenodrom/Dart-Log-4-Dart-2/README.md

 The [ConsoleAppender](/lib/src/appender/ConsoleAppender.dart) is a simple appender that appends every log entry to the console output.

 * type = The type of the appender.
 This has to be set to **CONSOLE**.
+* dateFormat = The date format used for the appender.
+Default = yyyy-MM-dd HH:mm:ss.
 * level = The loglevel for this appender.
 * format = The format for the log output.
 See [Log format](#log-format) for more information